dominickta/scuttlemutt/src/backend/simulation/README.md

 Contains classes used to simulate multi-device networks locally.
-- NetworkSimulation:  Spins-up a bunch of StreamIOManagers + interconnects them w/ easy-to-use APIs.
+- NetworkSimulation:  Spins-up a bunch of QueueIOManagers + interconnects them w/ easy-to-use APIs.
-- PipedStreamHelper:  Contains methods to make PipedInputStream/PipedOutputStream connections easier to handle.